pechuk/documentation-api/Profiles.md

 ###### Save new profile with rule settings included

-The expected behavior of this request to save a new profile and configure new rule settings associated with that profile.
+The expected behaviour of this request to save a new profile and configure new rule settings associated with that profile.

 Example request for new profile creation including rule settings: